byu-oit/tfvm/README.md

 # TFVM - Terraform Version Manager
-*A NodeJS-based CLI tool to manage terraform versions without needing admin access.*
+*A NodeJS-based CLI tool to manage terraform and OpenTofu versions without needing admin access.*

 This tool exists despite the existence of [tfswitch](https://tfswitch.warrensbox.com/) and similar tools because we needed a tool for managing Terraform versions on Windows that worked without needing